MicrosoftDocs/VBA-Docs/api/Word.CoAuthoring.PendingUpdates.md

 # CoAuthoring.PendingUpdates property (Word)

-Returns  **true** if the document has pending updates that have not been accepted.
+Returns  **True** if the document has pending updates that have not been accepted.
 Read-only.

 ## Syntax